GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/README.md

 ### Introduction

 In this challenge we'll use reverse ETL to transfer the product descriptions and embeddings over to Spanner.
-Once the information is available in Spanner we'll implement semantic search through Spanner's embddings capabilities.
+Once the information is available in Spanner we'll implement semantic search through Spanner's embeddings capabilities.

 ### Description